 David DePape sentencing re-opened due to court error; 30-year sentence likely won't be changed

-A federal judge has moved to re-open the sentencing of David DePape, the man convicted of the 2022 hammer attack on Paul Pelosi, due to a court error.
+A federal judge has moved to re-open the sentencing of David DePape, the man convicted in the 2022 hammer attack on Paul Pelosi, due to a court error.

 DePape was sentenced to 30 years in prison on Friday in the federal trial where he was charged with assaulting former Speaker Nancy Pelosi's husband Paul in their home as well as attempted kidnapping.
 Prosecutors noticed the mistake Friday afternoon, not long after the sentencing, and notified the court.
 DePape's lawyers promptly filed an appeal.